fishercort/Simple-Lane-Finding-Algorithm/README.md

 # Simple-Lane-Finding-Algorithm
-Project: Detect and draw extrapolated lane lines on a video stream

 ---

-**Finding Lane Lines on the Road**
+**Project: Detect and draw extrapolated lane lines on a video stream**

 [//]: # (Image References)